Be Share Aware: Helping your child to stay safe online

-Remember, too, to clear your browser history if you're looking at content you don't think is age appropriate.
-You can set filters to block certain websites - find out more.
+Remember to clear your browser history if you're looking at content you don't think is age appropriate.
+You can also set filters to block certain websites.
+Always take advantage of parental control features.

 The NSPCC's Net Aware guide provides an overview of all the sites and apps that young people use so you can ensure your knowledge is kept up to date.
-It can help you decide which sites and apps might be suitable for your child and explains how to change the privacy settings on them.
+It can help you decide which sites and apps are suitable for your children and how to change the privacy settings on them.

 Not all news is good news – sometimes it can be upsetting.
 If your child is sensitive and you're wary about them reading the papers or watching reports on TV, you should take the same approach with the internet.
 If potentially upsetting news content is appearing on their social feeds, you should be able to hide or mute it, so it doesn't appear again.

 Despite your best efforts, your child might see something online you'd rather they didn't.
-Let them know they can tell you about anything they're uncomfortable with, and make sure they're aware that, if someone on their friends list is posting inappropriate content, they can unfriend or report them.
+Let them know they can tell you about anything they're uncomfortable with.
+Also, make sure they're aware that if someone on their friends list is posting inappropriate content, they can unfriend or report them.
 Reassure them that it isn't their fault if they see something bad that someone else has posted, but if you believe your child may be involved, keep calm and try to get all the details.
-You can always contact the NSPCC Helpline for advice on 0808 800 5000.